symfony/symfony-docs/validation/sequence_provider.rst

     Calling ``validate()`` with a group in the sequence (``Strict`` in previous example) will cause a validation **only** with that group and not with all the groups in the sequence.
-    This is because sequence is now referred to ``Default`` group validation even if the "single" group is in the sequence.
+    This is because sequence is now referred to ``Default`` group validation.

 You can also define a group sequence in the ``validation_groups`` form option::